- Academic Information

 A petition should state the specific request and set forth all the reasons why the request is necessary, justified, or helpful to the student's academic program.
 Often the petition should include a confirming statement, and perhaps a recommendation, on departmental stationery from a course instructor.
 Requests for retroactive drops and adds require instructor statements.
 Other kinds of documentation can be helpful too, for example verifying work hours or health problems if employment or illness are the basis of the request.
 In almost all requests relevant chronology is important and students should try to provide dates as specifically as possible.

-The student should keep these points in mind when completing the petition:
+The student should do the following when completing the petition:

 Use the following links to submit a new petition for the following areas:

 - Petition for an Exception to the LSA Distribution Requirement

 - Petition for Course Substitution for LSA Quantitative Reasoning Requirement

 - Petition for Course Substitution for LSA Race & Ethnicity Requirement

 - Modification of Credit Hours